 Intensive outpatient programs (IOPs): IOPs involve many of the same therapies as inpatient programs and PHPs but require a smaller time commitment.
 These programs typically provide three to five days of treatment per week and can last a few weeks to several months.
 Individual counseling is typically provided, but IOPs tend to focus more on group therapy.
 Evening sessions may be available to accommodate work or school commitments.

 Partial hospitalization programs (PHPs): PHPs take place in a hospital setting and provide up to 20 hours of treatment per week, usually during the day.
-These programs provide highly individualized treatment that includes medical services, evidence-based individual and group therapies, and dual diagnosis treatment for those who need it.
-You’ll participate in five to seven weekly treatment sessions, and each session will last several hours per day.
+These programs provide highly individualized care that includes medical services, evidence-based individual and group therapies, and dual-diagnosis treatment for those who need it.
+You’ll participate in five to seven weekly sessions, and each session will last several hours per day.

-Many Richmond alcohol rehabs and drug rehabs recognize the need for post-rehab support and provide individualized aftercare planning as part of treatment.
+Many Richmond alcohol rehabs recognize the need for post-rehab support and provide individualized aftercare planning as part of treatment.
 Depending on your needs, your aftercare plan may include a variety of supportive services, such as:12

 - Sober-living housing

 - Recovery support groups, such as AA, NA, or SMART Recovery